elysianb/webp2jpg/README.md

 ﻿# Installation

+- Install python

+- Install pip

-Install pillow, for image management
+- Install pillow, for image management

 `pip install pillow`

+- Extract binaries from a release into a local directory.
+Then, use it

+`webp2jpg --help`

 # Documentation